 - ¼ cup raisins

-- Preheat oven to 400° and spray a mini muffin tin with cooking spray or grease with butter.
+- Preheat oven to 400° Fahrenheit and a line an 8-cup muffin tray with liners.

-- Bake for 15-20 minutes, until toothpick in the center comes out clean.
+- Scoop batter into the muffin cavities filling ⅔ full.
+Bake for 15-20 minutes, or until a toothpick inserted into the center comes out clean.

 Air Fryer Method

 - Follow steps 1 - 3 above.
 Scoop batter into silicone muffin cups filling them ⅔ full.
 Transfer to the air fryer and cook at 350°F (177°C) for 12 minutes.
 Insert a toothpick into the center to check for doneness, adding 1 minute at a time until cooked through if necessary.
 They may need up to 15 minutes.